Team-Gear-Guruz/WRO_FE_2025-26_GearGuruz/README.md

 4. **Real World Performance**
    - Car autonomously navigates laps, avoids obstacles, obeys color-based passing rules, executes turnarounds, and completes vision-guided parallel parking.

-_**NOTE**_ From Kushal Khemani - This robot was made in less than 3 weeks (due to school examinations and SAT prep for both team members).

 ## 1. Mobility Management - finding what suits best